 - Try and find some calming music of waves and seagulls for the children to listen to in the background.

 - Say the following text to them in a slow, soft and calm voice.
-If there is a child who giggles, opens his eyes or tries to distract his neighbour just sternly look at him but don't interrupt what you're saying to tell him off as this will spoil the atmosphere for the other children.
+If there is a child who giggles, opens their eyes or tries to distract their neighbour just sternly look at them but don't interrupt what you're saying to tell them off as this will spoil the atmosphere for the other children.

 You are on a beach.
 You are lying down.
 Close your eyes.
 It is warm.
 It is very very warm.
 Your head is in the sand.
 Your hands are in the sand.
 Your fingers are in the sand.
 Your legs are in the warm sand.
 Your toes are in the warm sand.
 Listen.
 You can hear the birds singing quietly in the sky.
-You can hear the wave splashing on the shore.
+You can hear the waves splashing on the shore.
 Going out and in, out and in, out and in.
 Feel the warm sun.
 You can feel it on your toes.
-You can feel the arm sun on your legs.
+You can feel the sun on your legs.
 You can feel the warm sun on your arms.
 You can feel it on your fingers.
-You can feel the warm sun on your face, your cheeks your head.
+You can feel the warm sun on your face, your cheeks, your head.
 You are slowly feeling very tired.
 Your body feels very heavy.
 Your eyes feel heavy.
 You are tired and relaxed.
 Listen to the waves and the birds.
-Slowly, very slowly you start to move your arms, your move your legs, you move your head you sit up and slowly open your eyes.
+Slowly, very slowly, you start to move your arms, you move your legs, you move your head.
+You sit up and slowly open your eyes.

 This is wonderful activity to do at the end of the lesson as a calming down session before leaving the class or as a warm up activity to focus the children and have them calm for the following activities.

 Packing a suitcase for the beach